jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes If a user submits this token, but there is an existing token in the system that also starts with hJ but not hJx, it will in general take less time
+.notes If a user submits this token, but there is an existing token in the system that starts with hJ but not hJx, it will in general take less time

 <pre style="font-size: 40px; margin-top: 210px;"><code>SELECT id FROM accounts
 WHERE password_reset_key =